Adetayo28/Retail_Sales_SQL_Project_Analysis/README.md

 ### Stay Updated and Join the Community

-For more content on SQL, data analysis, and other data-related topics, make sure to follow me on social media and join our community:
+For more content on SQL, data analysis, and other data-related topics, make sure to follow me on social media

 - **LinkedIn**: [Connect with me professionally](https://www.;inkedin.com/in/adetayo-akinsola-44a4011b3/)